 - The strategy and price of promotion is highly dependent on the complexity of the acquisition and engagement) of the customers.
 In reality, this can be understood only after conducting a series of tests and receiving at least some kind of feedback from the market.
 The trap: underestimating the cost of promotion and falling into a lack of money and it is the second common cause of startup death (29%) and again "the second-worst risk."

-Developing an MVP, it is very important to find the optimal balance of cost and quality.
-And often the emphasis is on minimalism in order to save money and time.
+Developing an MVP is very important to find the optimal balance of cost and quality.
+And often, the emphasis is on minimalism to save money and time.
 As a result, consumers criticize the raw test version, and developers mistakenly reject the idea itself.

 MVP is often confused with PoC (Proof of Concept) - proof of concept.
 Although these concepts are similar, they are not the same.
-PoC is a demonstration of the practical feasibility of a method, technology, or idea.
+PoC demonstrates the practical feasibility of a method, technology, or idea.
 For this, a small sample or prototype is created, which may have only partial functionality of the final product.
 So they confirm that the chosen method of creation or technology can be really applied in practice.
-MVP is not proof, but a fully functional product.
+MVP is not proof but a fully functional product.

 Why does a business choose MVP development research first?

 Research helps prepare for product testing from two sides: technical and marketing.
 Pay attention not only to functionality.
 The product must be reliable, easy to use, and attractive in terms of design.

 Let's say the company's end product is a cake.
 Its main task is to satisfy the taste of the consumer.
 To develop MVP, it was decided to apply the method of creating a product layer by layer.
 The developer presents the first version to customers - a biscuit cake (base).
 From the feedback, he learns that the cake is tasty, but there is not enough cream (filling).
 At the same time, some consumers are already disappointed with the product.